stephan1373/eNMS/docs/source/administration/snippets.md

 The profiling data can be filtered by origin to focus on specific parts of the application.
 Possible origin values include: `Environment`, `Controller`, `Runner`, `CustomApp`, `RestApi` If the origin is left empty (`""`), all data will be displayed.

+The profiling data can be cleared by running the "Clear Profiling Data" snippet.
+In the Admin Panel, admin users can download profiling data as a `.json` file.